 Once, in an attempt to lighten my pack, my husband and I loaded our faithful yellow dog with the small amount of gear we felt she could handle.
 The pooch did fine too, until we got to the woods and she proceeded to lie down in every stream we came across (leaving us with soggy matches and rapidly "rehydrating" dehydrated soup)!

 After that fiasco, we began to consider the possibility of purchasing a "low-maintenance" beast of burden that wouldn't be prone to cooling off in creeks.
 The high cost of feeding a horse or mule eventually led us to investigate whether it would be practical to buy a donkey.
-We were told the long eared critters were supposed to have terrific endurance, good trail sense, the ability to handle reasonably heavy loads, and excellent dispositions to boot.

 All things considered, it seemed that a burro might be perfect for us — except that there was still a lot we didn't know about this "desert dweller."
 For example, where could we even locate one of the beasts in our northwestern state of Montana?
 And then, when we did come across a donkey, could we be sure it'd be able to withstand our harsh winters?
 Well, after a little more research and a lot of looking, we did finally manage to find a burro.
 And I'm pleased to say it not only survives our sub-zero weather and lives up to all our expectations, it's as easy to keep around the farm as it is helpful on our camping ventures!